karekruik/tramtime/GoogleFunctionsAPI/Readme.md

 ### These two files (requirements.txt and main.py) are placed to Google Functions API

-Don't forget to update the personal API key and other parameters (destination and location place IDs)
+Don't forget to update the personal API key and other parameters (destination and location place IDs) in main.py

 Set the **TRIGGER** > Trigger Type > HTTP in Google Functions API (Current Wemos sketch does not work with HTTPS)